yemam3/SAC-RCBF/README.md

 ## Other Approaches

-In addition, the approach is compared against two other frameworks (implementated here) in the experiments:
+In addition, the approach is compared against two other frameworks (implemented here) in the experiments:
 * A vanilla baseline that uses SAC with RCBFs without generating synthetic data nor backproping through the QP (RL loss computed wrt ouput of RL policy).
 * A modified approach from ["End-to-End Safe Reinforcement Learning through Barrier Functions for Safety-Critical Continuous Control Tasks"](https://ojs.aaai.org/index.php/AAAI/article/view/4213) that replaces their discrete time CBF formulation with RCBFs, but makes use of the supervised learning component to speed up the learning.